jrfnl/WP-exclude-pages-plugin/readme.txt

 = Another note: =

 If your plugins or themes don't use the standard WordPress functions to create their menus then they won't work.
-To get them to work you will need to track down the bit of code in the theme/plugin which gets the pages and change it to apply the filter "get_pages" (I cannot be responsible for any unforseen effects of the changes you make, so please test thoroughly).
+To get them to work you will need to track down the bit of code in the theme/plugin which gets the pages and change it to apply the filter "get_pages" (I cannot be responsible for any unforeseen effects of the changes you make, so please test thoroughly).
 The change to getting pages will probably look something like this:

 `$pages = apply_filters( 'get_pages', $pages );`